SriVenkateshMani/SriVenkateshMani/README.md

-# Hi there 👋
-I'm Sri Venkatesha Mani
+# Hi there I'm Sri Venkatesha Mani

 🎓 MS in Computer Science @ University of Colorado Boulder
-💻 Software Engineer | Backend Dev | NLP + ML Enthusiast
+💻 Aspiring Software Engineer | Backend Dev | ML Enthusiast
-🌐 Currently building scalable tools at the intersection of AI, data, and the web

 ---

 ## 🚀 About Me

-I'm a curious and driven developer passionate about solving real-world problems through clean architecture and intelligent systems.
-I’ve worked across backend services, frontend apps, and AI/NLP pipelines — always eager to learn, iterate, and improve.
+I’m a backend focused developer with strong interests in machine learning and deep learning.
+I've completed coursework in ML, NLP and Neural Networks And Deep Leanring, and built hands-on projects in both backend development and AI.
+I enjoy building clean, scalable systems and exploring real-world applications of intelligent models.

+🧪 I’ve gained hands-on experience through:
+- 🧬 Building a full-stack scientific workflow platform at **Biocollate** using Flask, Go, and PostgreSQL
+- 🧑‍🏫 Helping 500+ students as a **Graduate Teaching Assistant** for CSCI 1300 at CU Boulder
+- 🔧 Optimizing API performance and security during my internship at **Techfidelite**
+- 🌐 Enhancing UX and platform security at **ITJobxs.com** with bot detection and reCAPTCHA

 🛠️ Languages & Tools: Python · Java · C++ · Flask · PostgreSQL · React · Docker · GCP
 📚 Interests: Backend Systems · NLP · Machine Learning · Deep Learning
 📈 Currently learning: Advanced LLM fine-tuning · System Design

 ---